NuGet/docs.microsoft.com-nuget/docs/Tools/PowerShell-Reference.md

 | --- | --- |
 Id | Specifies the package ID of the desired package.
 The -Id switch itself is optional.
 Version | Specifies the version of the package, defaulting to the latest version.
-Source | Specifies the packiage source, defaulting to the default source.
+Source | Specifies the package source, defaulting to the default source.
 License | Opens the browser to the package's License URL.
 If neither -License nor -ReportAbuse is specified, the browser opens the package's Project URL.
 ReportAbuse | Opens the browser to the package's Report Abuse URL.
 If neither -License nor -ReportAbuse is specified, the browser opens the package's Project URL.
 PassThru | Displays the selected URL but does not open it in the browser.